-If you enter a wrong number, or one that is out of limits, the control will display an error message:
+If you enter a wrong number, or one that is out of limits, the control will display the error message Error.

-Error

 To correct this, push the CLR button and re-enter the correct number.
 If you are entering the correct number and Error still appears, check Parameter 7 for memory protect.